databricks/jsonnet-style-guide/README.md

 local myCat = Animal.newAnimal(myCatParams)
 ```

-This pattern ensures that inputs and outputs are fully determined by the code within Animal.
+This pattern ensures that inputs and outputs are fully determined by the code within Animal, rather than split between Animal and callers.